mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 purely advisory recommended schedule {{INTERIM-SCHEDULE}} to reduce conflicts among those interims.

-While satisfaction was high right after the meetinng {{107-FEEDBACK}}, participants later indicated in mailing list discussion that the period of intensive interims had a greater impact on their calendar than a single plenary meeting week, and in some meetings participation was reduced.
+While satisfaction was high right after the meetinng {{107-FEEDBACK}}, some participants later indicated in mailing list discussion that the period of intensive interims had a greater impact on their calendar than a single plenary meeting week, and in some meetings participation was reduced.
 Those interims tended to occur at times convenient for the bulk